America's Next Top Trial Lawyer: An Interview With Alex Spiro

 Alex Spiro is a tough act to follow, but my second guest will be even more exciting to at least some of you, those of you who are Supreme Court nerds and appellate aficionados.
 So please tune in two weeks from now to find out who it might be.
 Until then, may your thinking be original and your jurisdiction free of defects.

 Thanks for reading Original Jurisdiction, and thanks to my paid subscribers for making this publication possible.
-Subscribers get (1) access to Judicial Notice, my time-saving weekly roundup of the most notable news in the legal world; (2) additional stories reserved for paid subscribers; (3) the ability to comment on posts; and (4) written transcripts of podcast episodes.
+Subscribers get (1) access to Judicial Notice, my time-saving weekly roundup of the most notable news in the legal world; (2) additional stories reserved for paid subscribers; and (3) the ability to comment on posts.
 You can email me at email@example.com with questions or comments, and you can share this post or subscribe using the buttons below.